zitadel/zitadel/site/docs/administrate/01-console.en.md

 ### What is Console

 Console is the ZITADEL Graphical User Interface.

+ZITADEL Console can be reached at [console.zitadel.ch](https://console.zitadel.ch/).
+ For dedicated ZITADEL instances this URL might be different, but in most cases should be something like `https://console.YOURDOMAIN.TLD`

 #### ZITADEL Users